 As such the goal with listing text should be to clearly and concisely describe the service or item for sale.
 Misinformation, spammy, scammy or inappropriate content should obviously be disallowed and immediately removed.

 Listing text is also very important in building long-term trust in the platform brand.
 Since the buyer can’t physically examine the item, they have to rely on the description.
-If this turns out to be dishonest or lacking, trust will quickly deteriorate.
+Trust will quickly deteriorate if this turns out to be dishonest or lacking.
 As such an honest and detailed description is recommendable as a good listing text.

 Ana Castro and Jelena Moncilli backs the need for detailed descriptions stating: